 Two sets of documents now exist for code review.
 Some reviewers and Authorized Inspectors require the FEA approach, some require the code calculations.
 Either way, the required documentation is available.

-In our experience, using the both the code rules and FEA methods outlined in this article results in reliable obround nozzles.
+In our experience, using the both the code rules and FEA methods outlined in this article results in reliable and safe obround nozzles.

 - Code Calculations for the original As Calculated Design